kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates-implementation-notes.md

 - In-place updates respect the existing control plane update strategy:
   - KCP controller uses `rollingUpdate` strategy with `maxSurge` (0 or 1)
   - When `maxSurge` is 0, no new machines are created during rollout; updates are performed only on existing machines via in-place updates or by scaling down outdated machines
-  - When `maxSurge` is 1 and the `canUpdateMachine` hook does not specify that the required in-place change does not affect availability:
+  - When `maxSurge` is 1 and the `CanUpdateMachine` hook confirms that the operation affects availability (default):
     - The controller first scales up by creating one new machine to maximize fault tolerance
     - Once `maxReplicas` (desiredReplicas + 1) is reached, it evaluates whether to in-place update or scale down old machines
     - For each old machine needing rollout, the controller evaluates if it is eligible for in-place update.
 If so, it performs the in-place update on that machine.
 Otherwise, it scales down the outdated machine (which will be replaced by a new one in the next reconciliation cycle)
     - This pattern repeats until all machines are up-to-date, it then scales back to the desired replica count
+  - if, instead, the `CanUpdateMachine` hook specifies that the required in-place change does not affect availability, in-place update can start immediately
 - The implementation respects the existing set of responsibilities:
   - KCP controller manages control plane Machines directly
     - KCP controller enforces `maxSurge` limits during rolling updates